 Topology.
-We deploy a network topology that connects the 3n+3 sources to a common destination by going through two successive routers.
-The 3n + 3 sources are implemented as 3n+3 separate hosts.
+We deploy a network topology that connects the 3n+3 sources to a shared destination through two successive routers.
 The first router is a bottleneck, and we use its local information to classify flows.
-The second router is a non-bottleneck pass-through router with essentially empty queues.
+The second router is a non-bottleneck pass-through router with empty queues.
 Both for training and testing, we run each evaluation hundreds of times by varying the topology settings (§III-E).
-The 3n + 3 sources are connected to the first bottleneck link using links of a variable rate between 100 Mbps and 1 Gbps, with propagation time in both ways.
+The 3n+3 sources are connected to the first bottleneck link using links of a variable rate between 100 Mbps and 1 Gbps, with propagation time in both ways.
 The two routers are connected using a 100-Mbps link with a 10-ms propagation time, thus creating a bottleneck at the first router.
 The second router connects to the shared destination using a link with a variable rate between 100 Mbps and 1 Gbps with 25-ms propagation time.
 The bottleneck link's shared buffer size is 500 packets.